AdobeDocs/commerce-marketplace/src/pages/guides/sellers/marketing-submission-preview/index.md

 ---
-group: marketplace-sellers
-title: Marketing Submission Preview
+title: Marketing submission preview
 ---

+# Marketing submission preview

 At any time before you submit your extension for marketing review, you can preview how your extension will appear in Commerce Marketplace.